Genetic and Pharmacologic Manipulation of PI3K Activity in FXS: Assessing Potential Therapeutic Value

-With a $90,000 grant from the FRAXA Research Foundation, Dr. Gary Bassell and his team will explore the PI3K/mTOR signaling complex as a therapeutic target in FXS via genetic and pharmacologic rescue approaches to reduce the enzymatic function of specific components of this complex pathway in an FXS mouse model.
+With a grant from 2011-2012, Dr. Gary Bassell and his team will explore the PI3K/mTOR signaling complex as a therapeutic target in FXS via genetic and pharmacologic rescue approaches to reduce the enzymatic function of specific components of this complex pathway in an FXS mouse model.

 Nerve cells have long processes called axons and dendrites which extend outward to form connections (synapses) with other nerve cells.
 Dr. Bassell’s team has developed powerful molecular genetic techniques to track mRNAs and FMRP particles as they move through these processes in brain tissue from Fragile X knockout mice.
 They have shown that a specific intracellular signaling pathway, the PI3K/mTOR pathway, is overactive in the absence of FMRP.
 This pathway is involved in mediating many neuronal neurotransmitter receptors.
 This project will test new drugs in development which inhibit an enzyme known as PI3 kinase, a part of the pathway, and have the potential to normalize neuronal function in Fragile X.